fastlane/fastlane/fastlane/lib/fastlane/actions/docs/upload_to_play_store.md

 - `wearScreenshots/`

 Note that these will replace the current images and screenshots on the play store listing, not add to them.
+Note: The above screenshots directories should be inside the `images` directory.

 ## Changelogs (What's new)